-Although many accounts payable managers either learn their skills on the job or earn associate's degrees in accounting, some do choose to take advantage of accounts payable and receivable certificate programs.
 Some 4-year universities and community colleges offer accounts payable certificate programs through their accounting or continuing education departments.
-Such programs may take anywhere from 3 months to one year to complete.
-These programs focus on fundamental bookkeeping and accounting skills.
+These programs last anywhere from three months to a year and focus on fundamental bookkeeping and accounting skills.
 Some programs in the field also include courses in computerized accounting systems, such as QuickBooks.
 Voluntary certification is available through a few different private organizations and requires completion of an exam.

 The courses included in a typical certificate program in accounts payable training are practical and hands-on in nature, providing students with the exact tools and skills they will need to enter the vocation.
 Some of these courses include:

 - Business communication

 - Management principles